 The old saying "you are what you eat" is true.
 But it is also true that you are what you do for a living.
 The types of occupations your neighbors have shape their character, and together as a group, their collective occupations shape the culture of a place.

 The languages spoken by people in this neighborhood are diverse.
 These are tabulated as the languages people preferentially speak when they are at home with their families.
-The most common language spoken in the Colonial Village neighborhood is English, spoken by 86.3% of households.
-Other important languages spoken here include Spanish and African languages.
+The most common language spoken in the Colonial Village neighborhood is English, spoken by 82.7% of households.
+Other important languages spoken here include Spanish, African languages and French.

 Culture is the shared learned behavior of peoples.
 Undeniably, different ethnicities and ancestries have different cultural traditions, and as a result, neighborhoods with concentrations of residents of one or another ethnicities or ancestries will express those cultures.
 It is what makes the North End in Boston so fun to visit for the Italian restaurants, bakeries, culture, and charm, and similarly, why people enjoy visiting Chinatown in San Francisco.

-In the Colonial Village neighborhood in Washington, DC, residents most commonly identify their ethnicity or ancestry as Sub-Saharan African (10.5%).
-There are also a number of people of Jamaican ancestry (10.2%), and residents who report English roots (6.4%), and some of the residents are also of African ancestry (4.1%), along with some German ancestry residents (3.5%), among others.
+In the Colonial Village neighborhood in Washington, DC, residents most commonly identify their ethnicity or ancestry as Sub-Saharan African (11.5%).
+There are also a number of people of English ancestry (7.3%), and residents who report African roots (6.7%), and some of the residents are also of German ancestry (6.6%), along with some Haitian ancestry residents (5.3%), among others.
+In addition, 10.0% of the residents of this neighborhood were born in another country.

 How you get to work – car, bus, train or other means – and how much of your day it takes to do so is a large quality of life and financial issue.
 Especially with gasoline prices rising and expected to continue doing so, the length and means of one's commute can be a financial burden.
 Some neighborhoods are physically located so that many residents have to drive in their own car, others are set up so many walk to work, or can take a train, bus, or bike.
-The greatest number of commuters in Colonial Village neighborhood spend between 45 minutes and one hour commuting one-way to work (35.3% of working residents), longer and tougher than most commutes in America.
+The greatest number of commuters in Colonial Village neighborhood spend between 15 and 30 minutes commuting one-way to work (36.0% of working residents), which is shorter than the time spent commuting to work for most Americans.

-Here most residents (42.6%) drive alone in a private automobile to get to work.
-In addition, quite a number also take the train to get to work (8.4%) and 5.2% of residents also carpool with coworkers, friends, or neighbors for their daily commute.
+Here most residents (36.3%) drive alone in a private automobile to get to work.
 In a neighborhood like this, as in most of the nation, many residents find owning a car useful for getting to work.